 BBC Radio Oldham - Another of the experimental community stations run by Radio Manchester, on air around 1984.

 BBC Radio Peterborough - Opt-out service from Radio Cambridgeshire from around 1990 to 1995.
-The Peterborough area still has its own separate programming, but now under the Radio Cambridgeshire banner.
+The Peterborough area retained its own separate programming, under the Radio Cambridgeshire banner, until 2012.

 BBC Radio Rochdale - Another of the experimental community stations run by Radio Manchester.
 It went on air for eight weeks on 1296kHz, starting 14 May 1984, and operated from a mobile studio situated near Rochdale town hall.